AbdullahNoori/contractor_project/README.md

-A website created by Abdullah Noori which allows users create, read/update, edit, delete links to adenvture trips around the world!
+A website created by Abdullah Noori which allows users create, read/update, edit, delete links to adventure trips around the world!
 Below are requirements included for this project:

 Build and publicly deploy a Flask website